pollinations/pollinations/README.md

 ## Features

-- **Real-time code and component previews**: See changes as you make them.
+- **Real-time components and hooks previews**: See changes as you make them.
 - **Responsive design**: Seamless viewing experience on any device.
 - **Models**: real-time updates with available models.
 - **Copy&Past**: You can easily test copy and paste